Ahriana/DeemoRebirth/README.md

 - Skip intro videos, menus and animations to get straight to the game
 - Automatically open the song book when entering the world
 - Speed up and simplify the song book animations for faster navigation
+- Change the default difficulty level for song selection
+- Enable Discord Rich Presence integration
 - Disable stage backgrounds to increase performance
-- Bypass the game\'s VSync clock for unlimited FPS
+- Bypass the game's VSync clock for unlimited FPS
-- Change the default difficulty level for song selection

 ## Installation

 1. Download and install [MelonLoader](https://melonwiki.xyz).
 2. Download the latest version of the mod from the [releases page](https://github.com/Ahriana/DeemoRebirth/releases).
-3. Extract the contents of the ZIP file to the game\'s `Mods` folder.
+3. Extract the contents of the ZIP file to the game's `Mods` folder.
 4. Launch the game and enjoy the new features!

 ## Configuration

-The mod includes a configuration file that can be used to customize the mod\'s features.
+The mod includes a configuration file that can be used to customize the mod's features.
 The configuration file is located at `UserData/Reborn.cfg`.

+### Core category

+- **Mod Enabled**: Master toggle to enable or disable the mod.

 ### Competitive category